Examples¶

 Fig. 3 Left panel: bl_Chi unfiltered central model results projected onto the P-T plane.

-The centroid of the inversion parameter ranges, statistically the average of the initial conditions
+The centroid of the inversion parameter ranges (black diamond, MPP) is statistically the average of the initial conditions

 Clustering of central model results toward the upper limit of the specified P-T range is